dsoprea/SvnCl/svncl/resources/README.rst

 Introduction
 ------------

-A tool to generate a changelog from the commits occurring after the last tag.
+A tool to generate a changelog with Subversion from the commits occurring since the last tag.
 This is intended to simplify creating tag commit-messages.
 Messages are generated starting from the oldest.

-I'm no more a fan of SVN than the next, modern developer, but it still exists.
+I'm no more a fan of Subversion than the next, modern developer, but it still exists.
 If I have to use it, I'm going to make it as painless as possible.

 ------------